nbang/agent-demo/README.md

 # Agno Agent Demo

 A comprehensive demonstration of building AI agents using the Agno framework.
-This project showcases various agent types including basic conversational agents, memory-enabled agents, reasoning agents with structured thinking, tool-equipped agents, and multi-agent systems for collaborative problem-solving.
+This project features a single integrated demo that showcases all agent capabilities in one unified interface, including basic conversational agents, memory-enabled agents, reasoning agents with structured thinking, tool-equipped agents, and multi-agent systems for collaborative problem-solving.

 ## 🎯 Key Features

-### 🤖 Multiple Agent Types
+### 🤖 Unified Agent Interface
+The `single_agent_demo.py` provides five different agent modes in one application:
 - **Basic Agent**: Simple conversational AI with streaming responses
-- **Memory Agent**: Maintains conversation history and context
+- **Tools Agent**: Web search, file operations, calculations, and system utilities
 - **Reasoning Agent**: Structured problem-solving with step-by-step analysis
-- **Tools Agent**: Web search, file operations, calculations, and system utilities
-- **Multi-Agent Systems**: Collaborative teams for research, problem-solving, and content creation
+- **Memory Agent**: Maintains conversation history and context across sessions
+- **Comprehensive Agent**: All capabilities combined in one powerful agent

 ### 🛠️ Core Capabilities
 - **Multi-Model Support**: Works with OpenAI and Azure OpenAI